 How to measure your Bicycle Wheel before converting to an E-Bike

 Part of the confusion is the fact that many people misunderstand what is meant by “wheel size.”
 The electric bike wheel size is the diameter of the wheel PLUS the width of the tire.
-For example, a standard 20″ bicycle wheel has an actual diameter of 16.5,” but after you put a 20″ x 1.75″ tire on the wheel, the total diameter actually measures 20.”
+For example, a standard 20″ bicycle wheel has an actual diameter of 16.5”, but after you put a 20″ x 1.75″ tire on the wheel, the total diameter actually measures 20”.
 Confusing, right?

 When working with 700c tires, I usually tell my customers not to worry about the first set of numbers at all.
 The first series of numbers is the “ISO number,” which is basically just a fancier and more complicated way of telling you to look at the second set of numbers.

-If you have purchased one of our bike computers, or you already own some form of bicycle speedometer, odometer or GPS system, you will want to determine this measurement in order to properly calibrate that device.
+If you have purchased one of our bike computers, or you already own some form of bicycle speedometer, odometer, or GPS system, you will want to determine this measurement in order to properly calibrate that device.
 Just as your car’s speedometer and odometer will provide inaccurate data if you change the size of its wheels, bicycle components must also be set based on the size of your tires.
 Don’t fret.
-You still have a few different options on how to find circumference of your bike wheel.
+You still have a few different options on how to find the circumference of your bike wheel.

-- Wrap a tape measure or string around the outside edge of your wheel.
+Wrap a tape measure or string around the outside edge of your wheel.
 If you want to measure correctly in order to calibrate your bike computer, then you would want to place the tape measure around the tire.
-Mark the string or tape measure at the spot where it reaches back to it’s starting point and measure it’s length to determine the circumference.
+Mark the string or tape measure at the spot where it reaches back to its starting point and measure its length to determine the circumference.

-- Add a dot of wet paint to a spot on your bicycle’s tire tread.
-Carefully push the bicycle in a straight line for at least 2 rotations, ensuring the paint marks the ground twice.
+Add a dot of wet paint to a spot on your bicycle’s tire tread.
+Carefully push the bicycle in a straight line for at least two rotations, ensuring the paint marks the ground twice.
 Measure the ground from the first spot of paint to the next in order to determine the tire’s circumference.